 9. Get the right luggage

-People always talk about what to pack but just as important is the vestibule you choose to pack them in.
+People always talk about what to pack but just as important is the suitcase you choose to pack them in.
 Investing in some seriously sexy luggage that glides on four wheels with barely a nudge from you is going to change your life, trust me.
 I’m currently sporting an American Tourister Bon Air (with expanding zip because: shopping) and a Antler cabin bag that never leaves my side because it has all my blogging gear in it.

 Luggage I lust – you’ll spot these babes coming around the carousel.